singer-io/getting-started/README.md

 Targets write State messages to `stdout` once all data that appeared in the stream before the State message has been processed by the Target.
-Note that although the State message is sent into the target, the target's process doesn't actually store it anywhere or do anything with it, it just repeats it back to `stdout`.
+Note that although the State message is sent into the target, in most cases the target's process won't actually store it anywhere or do anything with it other than repeat it back to `stdout`.

 Taps like the [Fixer.io Tap] can also accept a `--state` argument that, if present, points to a file containing the last persisted State